Day 1: Greater Windhoek

 Etosha National Park

-There is actually always something to see, thirsty animals also come to the lodge's own watering hole, colorful birds drink in the pool, and small antelopes roam around the accommodation and enjoy the safety of being close to people.
+There is always something to see; thirsty animals come to the lodge's own waterhole, colorful birds drink from the pool, and small antelopes roam around the accommodation, enjoying the safety of being near people.

 Day 7: Etosha East